-Podia is one of the latest all-in-one platforms in the market and promises to make a big splash in the market!
+Podia is one of the newest all-in-one platforms in the market and promises to make a big splash in the market!
 It has everything you need to market, create, and sell your online course.

 Podia started in 2014 but has changed a lot in the past years as it has grown.

 It's half-way between an all-in-one platform (like Kajabi) and on that only provided the essentials (like Teachable).

 Of course however, the company is adding features regularly and increasing the value you get for your money!

 Features: What Can You Do With Podia?